bonesmoses/elephaas/README.md

 Notes
 =====

-ElepHaaS was designed on an Ubuntu system and currently relies on `pg_ctlcluster` to actually manage remote Postgres instances.
-There is a `TODO` item to remove this dependency, ideally by using `pg_ctl` instead.
-However, several OSs hide this tool in a location that is not in the standard `PATH`, complicating the process.

-ElepHaaS also assumes the `postgres` OS user has read/write access to all remote instances.
+ElepHaaS assumes the `postgres` OS user has read/write access to all remote instances.
 All SSH commands on remote systems will use this user as well.
 This means the `~/.ssh/authorized_keys` file and all associated files should reside within the home of the `postgres` user as well.
 There is a TODO item to make this configurable.

 Though these elements are listed in the `TODO` file, they are currently important limitations of ElepHaaS and should be listed upfront.
 Please keep this in mind when trying to utilize its functionality.